-The Pfeiffer University Master of Science in Physician Assistant Studies (MS-PAS) program is a 27-month continuous residential program; beginning with a 15-month didactic phase which includes robust instruction in clinical and behavioral sciences, followed by a 12-month clinical phase where the students will engage in over 2,100 hours of supervised clinical practice experiences.
-Upon successful completion of all curricular elements of the program, the student will be awarded a Master of Science in Physician Assistant Studies.
+The Pfeiffer University Master of Science in Physician Assistant Studies (MS-PAS) program is a 27-month continuous residential program; beginning with a 15-month didactic phase which includes robust instruction in

 The Pfeiffer University MS-PAS program will have a strong emphasis on the unequal distribution of health, illness, disease, suffering, and death by social status, where social status includes race/ethnicity, sex/gender, socioeconomic status, geographical region, and other factors locally, nationally, and globally.
 Students will receive instruction in health policy, advocacy and community intervention best practices aimed at reducing health disparities.